Medicare Savings Program (MSP)

 2. An individual may receive any of the MSPs when spenddown is pending.
 Only QMB and SLMB may be open concurrent with another medical program.

 4. When an individual pending spenddown receives QI-1 (S06) or QDWI (S04) and is later certified for a CN or MN medical program, ACES will prompt the worker to close the QI-1 (S06) or QDWI (S04).
-The individual can be reopened for any remaining months of the original QI-1 (S06) or QDWI (S04) certification period if any when spenddown certification ends.
+When the CN or MN certification ends, the individual can be reopened for any remaining months of the original QI-1 (S06) or QDWI (S04) certification period.

 Example: A person pending spenddown is opened on MSP QI-1 (S06) based on their income.
-The individual meets spenddown and is no longer eligible for QI-1 when receiving Medicaid.
-When spenddown certification ends, the client is reopened (a new application is not needed) on QI-1 for any remaining months of the original QI-1 certification.
+The individual meets spenddown, is approved for MN coverage and is no longer eligible for QI-1 when receiving Medicaid.
+When the MN certification ends, the client is reopened (a new application is not needed) on QI-1 for any remaining months of the original QI-1 certification.

 Can an individual be on HWD (S08) and MSP/state-funded buy-in at the same time?